jaspector

 Under the Virginia USBC, a permit is required before construction or demolition of a building or structure; structural changes; plumbing, electrical, mechanical, fire-protection, and fuel-system installations or alterations; some changes of occupancy; and asbestos disturbance during building construction or demolition.
 Lunenburg posts separate building and trade permit forms covering new construction, remodels, decks, storage buildings, pools, demolition, tents, towers, and trade work.

+Not all construction work requires a permit in unincorporated Lunenburg County, VA.
 The following work is generally exempt: Certain low-voltage wiring in limited cases as specified by the Virginia USBC; One-story detached tool sheds, storage sheds, and playhouses up to 256 square feet; Certain small utility buildings; Qualifying tents up to 900 square feet with occupant load 50 or less; Fences not used as pool barriers; Concrete or masonry walls up to 6 feet in height; Retaining walls supporting less than 3 feet of unbalanced fill; Small pools not over 150 square feet and under 24 inches deep; Certain signs; Same-capacity LP-gas container replacements; Flagpoles 30 feet or less; Temporary dwelling ramps; Ordinary repairs: same-size replacement windows and doors in listed residential occupancies, replacement plumbing fixtures without system alteration, replacement switches and receptacles in listed residential occupancies, certain appliance replacements, qualifying roof-covering or siding replacement, limited roof-deck replacement, floor finishes, cabinetry or trim, and paint or wallpaper.
 Note: Historic districts and special flood hazard areas can narrow these exemptions.
 Exempt from building permit does not mean exempt from zoning requirements.
 Confirm with Lunenburg County Office of the Building Inspector before proceeding.
+When in doubt, confirm with the local building department before starting work.